-The liability for unearned income is the unutilised amounts of grants received on the condition that specified services are delivered or conditions are fulfilled.
+The liability for unearned income is the unspent amount of reciprocal grants.
 The services are usually provided or the conditions usually fulfilled within 12 months of receipt of the grant.
 Where the amount received is in respect of services to be provided over a period that exceeds 12 months after the reporting date or the conditions will only be satisfied more than 12 months after the reporting date, the liability is discounted and presented as non-current.